GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 nextflow run foo/bar
 ```

 If you `run` a pipeline, it will look for a local file with the pipeline name you’ve specified.
 If that file does not exist, it will look for a public repository with the same name on GitHub (unless otherwise specified).
-If it is found, Nextflow will automatically `pull` the pipeline to your global cache and execute it.
+If found, Nextflow will automatically `pull` the pipeline to your global cache and execute it.

 !!! warning